Trailing Finality Layer in a Nutshell

 TODO: Add network topology / software subcomponent diagram #124

 The Zcash Trailing Finality Layer refers to a new subprotocol of a new hybrid PoW/PoS protocol, which we refer to as PoW+TFL.
-This subprotocol introduces assured finality for the Zcash blockchain, ensuring that final blocks (and the transactions within them) may never be rolled back.
+This subprotocol introduces assured finality for the Zcash block chain, ensuring that final blocks (and the transactions within them) may never be rolled back.

 We use the term “layer” because we can understand this design as introducing a new layer to the Zcash network, making only minimal changes to the existing network and consensus protocol.
 This modular separation is present in the consensus rules, the network protocol, and the code architecture.